If you’re planning to fish the Bitterroot River, you’ll probably want to visit a fly shop.

 Here’s our list of fly shops in the Bitterroot Valley.

-This full service Orvis endorsed fly shop offers guided fly fishing trips, and quality gear you’ll need to fish the Bitterroot River.
+This Orvis endorsed fly shop offers guided fly fishing trips and quality gear.

-Chuck sells hand tied flies for the Bitterroot River, teaches fly tying, and offers casting lessons for beginners.
+Hand tied flies for the Bitterroot River, fly tying and casting lessons.

-A full service fly shop with guided fly fishing trips and cabin rentals just steps from the Bitterroot River.
+A full service fly shop with guided fly fishing and cabin rentals on site.

 More Fly Shops in Missoula, MT